Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 Additional benefits include reducing traffic congestion, fuel savings, time and reducing stress.

-## Automated Real-Time Parking Detection System.

-### Requirements Analysis: Automated Real-Time Parking Detection System
+## Automated Real-Time Parking Detection System

 The Automated Real-Time Parking Detection System is a critical component of the Perfect Parking application, ensuring effective monitoring of all